tarantool-php/benchmarks/README.md

  * [tarantool/client](https://github.com/tarantool-php/client) written in pure PHP
  * The official [PECL](https://github.com/tarantool/tarantool-php) extension

- > *Note*
- >
- > A more detailed explanation of the benchmarks represented in this repository can be found in [this article](https://habr.com/en/company/mailru/blog/480032/).
+*A more detailed explanation of the benchmarks represented in this repository can be found in [this article](https://habr.com/en/company/mailru/blog/480032/).*

 ## Requirements